pink-junkjard/hyperfiddle/README.md

 ## Hypercrud Client, Hypercrud Server

 Hypercrud Client is an I/O runtime for efficient client-server data sync with Hypercrud Server.
-Inspired by Om Next, the userland interface is two functions: a request function to specify data dependencies, and a view function (React.js expression).
+Inspired by Om Next, the userland interface is two functions.

+* a request function to specify data dependencies
+* a view function (React.js expression)

 The runtime will fetch the data dependencies as specified by the request function, and then pass that value to the view.
 By sequestering I/O to the fringe of the system, we are left with a composable programming model of pure functions against local data. **Userland code experiences no async, no failures, no latency.**

 #### What does userland code look like?